 - How will the payments come after that? – eg. Yearly or less often?

 - How long does the contract with the partner company last?

-*Carbon Farmers Of Australia is a regionally based Carbon Farming Company and Carbon Agent which holds an Australian Financial Services Licence, and has registered projects and contracts under the ERF.
+*Carbon Farmers Of Australia is a regionally based Carbon Farming Company and Carbon Agent which holds an Australian Financial Services Licence, and has registered projects and contracts under the CSF.
 They have been involved in this space for the last 10 years and have also run the only Regionally based Carbon Farming Conference and Expo for the last 8 years.